 Book a Free Demo

-We've built our platform specifically around the CBN Baseline Standards.
-Automated transaction monitoring, sanctions & PEP screening, case management, regulatory reporting, and full audit trails; all 12 standards covered out of the box.
+Regfyl is built end-to-end around the CBN Baseline Standards.
+KYC linkage, real-time transaction monitoring, sanctions & PEP screening, automated case management, regulatory reporting, and full audit trails: all 12 standards, one integrated platform, zero fragmentation.

 FAQs